wallarm/product-documentation/docs/3.6/updating-migrating/older-versions/docker-container.md

 docker stop <RUNNING_CONTAINER_NAME>
 ```

-## Step 5: Migrate whitelists and blacklists from the previous Wallarm node version to 3.6
+## Step 5: Migrate whitelists and denylists from the previous Wallarm node version to 3.6

-[Migrate](../migrate-ip-lists-to-node-3.md) whitelist and blacklist configuration from previous Wallarm node version to 3.6.
+[Migrate](../migrate-ip-lists-to-node-3.md) whitelist and denylist configuration from previous Wallarm node version to 3.6.

 ## Step 6: Switch from deprecated configuration options